msdavid/fiji/docs/technical-specs.md

 *   **3.1.5 Firebase Authentication Integration:**
     *   The system shall use Firebase Admin SDK on the backend to verify Firebase ID tokens for authenticating API requests.
     *   The frontend shall use Firebase SDK for user sign-up and sign-in operations.
+*   **3.1.6 User Search:**
+    *   The system shall provide an API endpoint (e.g., `GET /users/search?q={query}`) for searching users by name or email.
+    *   This functionality is primarily intended for administrative interfaces, such as selecting an organizer for an event.
+    *   The search should be case-insensitive and support partial matches.
+The backend implementation will determine the exact matching strategy (e.g., starts-with, contains).

 ### 3.2 Role-Based Access Control (RBAC)
 *   **3.2.1 Role Definition:**